DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step2.md

 `apk add tcpdump`{{execute T1}}

-Now start `tcpdump` to view traffic to the server container.
-This script limits the port range to the range of ports used by Consul.
+Start `tcpdump` to view traffic to the server container.

 `tcpdump -an portrange 8300-8700 -A`{{execute T1}}

-Inspect the output and you will observe that the traffic is in cleartext.
+Inspect the output and observe that the traffic is in cleartext.
 Note the UDP operations.
 These entries are the gossip protocol at work.
 This proves that gossip encryption is not enabled.